The Western Dressage Association of Florida 2018 High Point Competition is on!

 - Must submit a minimum of six tests from at least three different WDAFL qualified shows under three different judges (per level).

 - The median score will be used to calculate High Point.
-In your list of scores, the median score is the average of the two middle scores.
+In an odd number of scores, the median is the actual middle score.
+In an even number of scores, the median is the average of the two middle scores.

 - A horse and rider team may only win High Point Champion a maximum of two times at any single level.